XielQs/DiscordRPC/README.md

 make lib -j
 ```

-It will create a shared library `libdiscordrpc.so` in main directory.
+It will create a shared library `libdiscordrpc.so` and a static library `libdiscordrpc.a` in the `build` folder.

 ## Usage